Lecia/BrightTV-Viewership-Analytics-/README.md

 - Recommend content strategies to boost engagement on low-consumption days.
 - Propose initiatives to grow BrightTV’s user base through data-driven actions.

+## Tools Used
+The following tools were used to analyze and visualize data:

+ - SQL – for querying, transforming, and analyzing viewership and user data.
+ - Snowflake – as the cloud data warehouse for managing and storing datasets.
+ - Excel – for data cleaning, exploration, and pivot analysis.
+ - Google Looker Studio & PowerPoint – for creating dashboards and presenting insights effectively.
+ - MIRO & CANVA - for project planning and Gantt Chart

 ### Recommendations

 To boost engagement on quieter days like Monday and Wednesday: